bloom-lmh/awe-axios/docs/en/IOC-AOP/Dependency Injection.md

 ### Transient Scope

-In Transient scope, a new instance is created each time it is injected. `axios-plus` uses Transient scope by default, as shown in the following example:
+In Transient scope, a new instance is created each time it is injected. `awe-axios` uses Transient scope by default, as shown in the following example:

 ```typescript {4-11,14-15}
 @Component()